YABOIpy/GoDm/README.md

 time logging: the logger will return in ms so 500ms, but if its 5.23ms than its 5s & 230ms before scraping, have a atleast a single token within the list

+> tokens can be in mail:pass:token format or only token format
+> just make sure theyre inside tokens.txt and the separator is ":"

 Recommended:
 > use 0 - 3000 tokens for stability
 > above 20 mbps netspeed dependent on amount of tokens
 ________________________________________________
-> godm creates a random context for each token, its not adviced to restarting godm after different functions.
+> godm creates a random context for each token, its not advised to restart godm after different functions.
-> it will automatically return to the menu
+> as it will automatically return to the menu

 GoDm was made to be fast so even small amounts are enough for significant speeds